<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1269321669886585&amp;ev=PageView&amp;noscript=1">

 Inside Frequency Control

 There are a number of advantages that CMOS has over other types of output signals.
-CMOS clocks are generally inexpensive, perform well in terms of keeping phase noise to a minimum, and are well-suited to digital circuit designs, particularly those with shorter trace lengths.
-A compelling argument could be made, however, that the greatest advantage of CMOS technology is lower power requirements compared to other types of outputs.
+CMOS clocks are generally inexpensive, keep phase noise to a minimum, and are well-suited to digital circuit designs, particularly those with shorter trace lengths.
+A compelling argument could be made, however, that the greatest advantage of CMOS technology is its lower power requirements compared to other types of outputs.

 • 3.0 V – 3.3 V